 Dairy foods are a major source of calcium in many students’ diets.
 They also provide other important nutrients such as protein, iodine, and vitamin B12, which support overall health.

-🍽️ Easy Ways to Include Calcium in a Busy Student Day
+🍽️ Easy Ways to Include Calcium in Your Busy Day

 With lectures, training, part-time work, and social life to juggle, convenience matters.
 The good news is that calcium-rich foods are simple and affordable to add to everyday meals and snacks.
 Aim for around three servings of dairy foods per day.
 Examples include: